Declipsonator/GPTZzzs/README.md

 3. Run `python main.py`
 4. Input the percentage of words to change and run it\
 <b>(The best percentage is between 20% and 30%)</b>
+5. Select which collection of synonyms you want.
+Both work but FinNLP requires a higher percentage because it has less words.
 5. You're Done!
 Check output.txt for the result.

 It is recommended to go over the text and fix any weird bits once finished.